dotswg/dots-requirements/draft-ietf-dots-requirements.md

 A standardized method to coordinate a real-time response among involved operators will increase the speed and effectiveness of DDoS attack mitigation, and reduce the impact of these attacks.
-This document describes the required characteristics of protocols that enable attack coordination and mitigation of DDoS attacks.
+This document describes the required characteristics of protocols that enable attack response coordination and mitigation of DDoS attacks.

 DDoS Open Threat Signaling (DOTS) communicates the need for defensive action in anticipation of or in response to an attack, but does not dictate the